andreaskoher/Covid19Survey/README.md

 ## inference without predictors

 In Fig. 1 but also in multiple figures in the appendix, we provide a visual comparison between predictors and the inferred reproduction number.
-We obtain the latter by executing the following script:
+We obtain the latter from a daily random walk model of the effective reproduction number without predictors.
+Executing the following script does the job:
 ```
 > cd path/to/HOPESurvey/scripts
 > julia --threads 5 inference_without_predictors.jl -s 1000 -c 5 -w 1000 -e 8